Published May 01, 2014 • 2 minute read

 “The Office for Civil Rights enforces the HIPAA Privacy Rule, which protects the privacy of individually identifiable health information; the HIPAA Security Rule, which sets national standards for the security of electronic protected health information; the HIPAA Breach Notification Rule, which requires covered entities and business associates to provide notification following a breach of unsecured protected health information; and the confidentiality provisions of the Patient Safety Rule, which protect identifiable information being used to analyze patient safety events and improve patient safety.”

 If you are in any way handling food, whether extensively as a chef in a restaurant or a server in a catering service, you must have a food handling permit.
 This is proof that you have received the proper training to help you know the level of safe and healthy behavior required when dealing with food.
 Different states may have varied requirements but all food handling permits generally require course training and assessment.

 So how do you ensure that your contractors have the proper paperwork up-to-date?
 Usually, most licenses need renewal every two to four years.
 Beginning the paperwork at least two months before the expiration date is a wise move.
 That is why BCS scans and uploads the licenses to an online document repository for easy and convenient client access.
 Then vendors are notified of upcoming license expirations in a non-threatening manner at intervals previously agreed upon through an established system.

-Instead of relying solely on automation, BCS compares vendor documents and data with your unique terms and conditions and corrects all deficiencies (working one-on-one with vendors and agents).
-BCS performs work for a plethora of businesses ranging from shipping services, hotel and property management, real estate construction, investment firms, and energy companies.
-Letting BCS collect, correct, and protect your organization from vendor risk allows you to refocus your time and attention on the critical issues.
+Instead of relying solely on automation, BCS's full-service solution compares vendor documents and data with your unique terms and conditions and corrects all deficiencies, working one-on-one with vendors and agents.
+If you prefer to keep document review in-house, the self-service option may be ideal for simplifying the collection and maintenance processes.
+Letting BCS protect your organization from vendor risk allows you to refocus your time and attention on the critical issues.

 For more information about a solution that's right for your organization, see visit our website.